Drama and Play Therapy

 In the intimacy of an individual session, there is the opportunity to work short or long term on specific issues or blocks, enabling a gentle unfolding and support of the journey home.
 Depending on your needs, Lesley will tailor her approach to meet you through methods most effective for your growth.
 The sessions will involve some talking, but usually an intervention will be offered involving movement, the body, image making, working with objects or story.
 The approach is valuable for those looking to work beyond words, to involve the wisdom of the body and to tap into the enormous healing potential and insight that personal creativity brings.

 Lesley happily works alongside other healthcare professionals to ensure holistic support attends to each individual’s unique needs.
-Her private practice is based in Kenilworth.

 The Creative Arts Therapies are fast growing professions in South Africa.
 Therapists are trained at Masters level and register with the Health Professions Council of South Africa.
 Art, Drama, Music and Movement Therapists are clinically informed to use their specific creative medium to support the psychological and social wellbeing of individuals, groups and communities.
 The Arts Therapies have consistently proven to be effective in addressing individual difficulties as well as group dynamics.